knative/serving/test/performance/README.md

 Use an existing grafana instance or create one on your cluster, [see docs](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/).

-To use our influxDB as a datasource for Grafana
+To use our InfluxDB as a datasource for Grafana
-* Navigate to Grafana UI and log in using the user from above (e.g. https://grafana-route-influx.apps.rlehmann-ocp.serverless.devcluster.openshift.com/)
+* Navigate to Grafana UI and log in using the user from the installation
 * Create a new datasource for InfluxDB
 * Select the flux query language
 * Server-URL: http://local-influx-influxdb2.influx:80  (Note: this could be different if your grafana instance is hosted outside the cluster)